Situational Awareness and Your Personal Protection

 Be aware of what and whom is/are around you, with out fail.
 If it doesn’t look right, feel right or you’re just not sure, then BREAK OFF THE ENGAGEMENT (be impolite) with the situation so you can back up, observe, consider the facts and reassess the situation.

-The key to SA is to stop, look, assess and then act on that information.
+The key to Situational Awareness is to stop, look, assess and then act on that information.
 The better you get at this, the more likely you are to ACT in advance of some event, instead of REACT to it as it occurs.
 Which do you think is to your advantage?

 Remember, the best way to use your Personal Protection Plan is to avoid using it with situational awareness.